Gerostathos/Adaptive-Agentic-LLM-Pipeline-for-Semantic-Table-Annotation/README.md

 ## Running the Pipeline

-The pipeline can process either:

-- one CSV file,
-- or a folder containing multiple CSV files.
+The pipeline can process either one CSV file or a folder containing multiple CSV files.

 ### Single-File Execution